adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container

-  - `"REMOTE-API:GET-LOGS:CANNOT-READ"`: remote container is not able to read file `/share/config/easy-samba.logs` for unknown reasons
+  - `"REMOTE-API:GET-LOGS:CANNOT-READ"`: remote container is not able to read files `/share/config/easy-samba.logs` or `/share/config/remote-api.logs` for unknown reasons

   - `"REMOTE-API:CANNOT-RESPOND"`: remote container is not able to respond to your API request for unknown reasons